anemochore/cors-anywhere-fy/README.md

 # cors-anywhere-fy

-deployed and running on heroku (secretly).
+deployed and running on fly.io (secretly).

 based on https://github.com/Rob--W/cors-anywhere